Korean claim to Tsushima Island: United States' position

 A 1950 United States' report titled Korea's Recent Claim to the Island of Tsushima analyzed the Korean claim and says:

 "While many Koreans may be convinced of the validity of the claim, it is obvious that the government's demands and popular support for them have not been based on a rational, legal analysis of the issue.
 The demands appear to be both a reflection of and calculated appeal to the nationalism and the anti-Japanese feelings that prevail throughout the Republic."

-quote|" There is no question of Tsushima's status as a dependency of Japan after 1668.
+"There is no question of Tsushima's status as a dependency of Japan after 1668.
 The Japanese reorganization of the government of Tsushima following the Meiji Restoration antagonized the Koreans, but they could only express disapproval of it.
 No other nation has sought to challenge Japan's control since 1668.

 Therefore, from the information available, Korea's claim does not appear to be well-founded.
 Although Korea apparently held a dominant position on the island before 500 A.D., its claim to control in subsequent periods is not supported by the facts available.
 On the contrary, there is little doubt that during at least 350 years Japan has exercised complete and effective control of Tsushima."